JasonCorchado/web-module-challenge-scope-and-closure/README.md

 dansRoll();
 ```

 a.
 Where is closure used in this code?
 How can you tell?
+A:The closure is newRoll because it is enclosed within the personalDice function which would be the lexical scope.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+A:Everytime the function is called the dice number will change because the dice rolls everytime the name Dan will always be the same.
 c.
 What is the lexical scope of `newRoll`?
+A:The Lexical scope is personalDice.

 ### Task 3 - Stretch Goals